The Best Boot Socks You Can Buy (CHUP vs Smartwool vs Darn Tough)

 Darn Tough Socks Highlights

-As far as function goes, it checks all the same boxes of the Smartwool socks, temp regulating, moisture-wicking, comfortable, and durable.
+As far as function goes, it checks all the same boxes as the Smartwool socks: temp regulating, moisture-wicking, comfortable, and durable.
 Hell, Darn Tough even puts a lifetime guarantee on their socks.
 (Like, for LIFE.)
 That’s insane.
 I was impressed with the fit as well.
 I keep coming back to a critical necessity for me, and that is no slipping and no bunching.
 The Nomads met that need spectacularly.

-For me, the downfall for these is the volume, or “loft” of the sock was so high that it made my boot uncomfortable to wear.
+For me, the downfall of these is that the volume, or “loft” of the sock was so high that it made my boot uncomfortable to wear.
 This issue did not improve with washing and drying, and by midday on day two, I was changing socks.
 In my opinion, the Iron Ranger is a forgiving boot for the category, and I didn’t expect this issue.
-Alas, it was problematic, and for me, on this vital issue was a deal-breaker.
-I will happily wear these around the house or in a more spacious boot.
-Remember, this depends on the boot you’re wearing: while Smartwool is best for slimmer fitting boots, Darn Tough is better for roomy ones.

 While on the drab side, and I didn’t quite have the right mix of products or boots in this part of my experiment, I liked the product composition and reassurance that, in the event of failure, Darn Tough would stand by their products.
 However, for near $30, I might be finding ways to make my socks fail every twelve months or so.
 (Kidding.
 Or am I?)